Donna Vekić: 2012: First WTA Tour final

 Vekić is a member of the Croatia Fed Cup team.
 In February 2012, she played three rubbers at the tournament, including helping her country to a 2–0 win over Bosnia and Herzegovina.

 At the Tashkent Open, Vekić made it to her first final on the WTA Tour.
 It was her first main-draw appearance there, and she was the youngest player in six years to make it to the final of such an event.
 However, she was defeated by Irina-Camelia Begu in straight sets.

 2013: Top 100 debut

 Vekić started her year off by entering the main draw of the Australian Open and defeated Andrea Hlaváčková in the first round.
 In the second, she fell to the tenth seed and former world No. 1, Caroline Wozniacki, in straight sets.

 Vekić qualified (seeded 16th) for the main draw of the Miami Open by defeating Marta Sirotkina and Valeria Savinykh.
 In the first round, she beat fellow qualifier Yulia Putintseva.
-In the second, she lost to 29th seed Elena Vesnina.
+In the second, she lost to the 29th seed Elena Vesnina.
 At the Monterrey Open, she defeated Julia Cohen in the first round.
 In the second round, she lost to seventh seed Urszula Radwańska.
 Vekić won the $50k tournament in Istanbul, defeating Elizaveta Kulichkova in the final.
 Vekic ended the 2013 season ranked No. 86, her first top-100 season.